 Golden, bubbling, and irresistibly creamy, Au Gratin Potatoes are the epitome of comfort food with a French bistro twist.
 Paper-thin potato slices soak up a rich, velvety cheese sauce, baking into layers of savory perfection.

 Whether served at a holiday feast or a casual Sunday dinner, they bring a touch of indulgence to the table.
-Like any great classic, this recipe invites creativity, making it as fun to experiment with as it is to eat.
+This recipe invites creativity, making it as fun to experiment with as it is to eat.

 What Makes This Recipe Special?